jacobreesmontgomery/Strava-API-and-Sheets-Integration/README.md

 Follow these steps to get everything up and running:

+1. Ensure you're using the virtual environment: `.venv\Scripts\Activate.ps1`.
-1. In one terminal, navigate to the front-end-react directory and run `npm start`.
+2. In one terminal, navigate to the front-end-react directory and run `npm start`.
-2. In another terminal, navigate to the Node server, `server.js`, and run `npm start`.
+3. In another terminal, navigate to the Node server, `server.js`, and run `npm start`.
-3. In a third terminal, navigate to the FastAPI backend, `app.py`, and run one of two commands:
+4. In a third terminal, navigate to the FastAPI backend, `app.py`, and run one of two commands:
    - Reload on code changes: `uvicorn app:app --reload`
    - No reload: `TBD`